nehaljwani/team.exiv2.org/book/IMaEA.md

 In July 2017 we received our first security CVE.
 Not a pleasant experience.
 The security folks started hitting us with fuzzed files.
 These are files which violate format specifications and can cause the code to crash.
 We responded with v0.27 which will have regular "dot" releases to provide security fixes.
 Managing frequent releases and user correspondence consumes lots of my time.

 In parallel with "the dots", major work was done by Luis, Dan and Rosie to prepare Exiv2 for the future on the 'master' branch.
-Due to the covid crisis, this project was terminated and the C++11 code has been ported to branch 'main'.
+Due to the covid crisis, this project was terminated and the C++11 code has been ported to branch 'main' and 'master' was renamed 'old-master'.

 I'm delighted by the work done by Dan, Luis and Kev to deal with the assault of the security people.
 I believe we are responding effectively.
 None-the-less, they have dominated development of Exiv2 for several years.
 Many ideas could not be pursued because security consumed our engineering resources.